Mongolian wrestling: Dance

 Different locales have different dancing styles.
 In Mongolia the wrestler imitates falcons or phoenix taking off (devee).
-In Inner Mongolia, the dance is supposed to be a mimicking of lions or tigers prancing (magshikh)--as represented by the Üjümchin version.
+In Inner Mongolia, the dance is supposed to be a mimicking of lions or tigers prancing (magshikh) as represented by the Üzemchin version.

 Another major variation, popular among Mongols of Inner Mongolia's northeastern Khülünbüir region, resembles deer bounding (kharailtaa).
-All considered, the Üjümchin "magshikh" dance seems more strikingly robust-looking, partly due to the wrestler's dazzling apparel and partly the style of the dance itself.
+All considered, the Üzemchin "magshikh" dance seems more strikingly robust-looking, partly due to the wrestler's dazzling apparel and partly the style of the dance itself.
 In contrast, the phoenix style of Mongolia appears to exhibit a greater degree of elegance.

 Mongol wrestling dance has its original forms in shamanistic rituals where people imitated movements of various animals.
 Today, apart from its aesthetic value, the dance is also regarded as a warm-up and cool-down procedure before and after an intense fight.
 Good wrestlers treat the dance with great earnest and are often better dancers.

-Thanks to wrestling activists' tireless and ingenious efforts, this unique dance has become one of the integral and indispensable aspect of the wrestling tradition as a whole.
-In Inner Mongolia it has been, together with uriya, the costume, and the various rules, codified in the first wrestling Competitions Rules finalized in the late 1980s.
+The dance is a standard component of the wrestling tradition.
+In Inner Mongolia, the practice was codified alongside the uriya (invocation), specific attire, and competition regulations in the inaugural Wrestling Competition Rules established in the late 1980s.